lavignepierre/pierrelavigne/index.markdown

 </div>

 <br>
 I'm a Phd student at CMAP under the supervision of under the supervision of [J. Frédéric Bonnans](http://www.cmap.polytechnique.fr/~bonnans/) and [Laurent Pfeiffer](http://www.cmapx.polytechnique.fr/~pfeiffer/).
 I work on mean field games theory.
 Mean field games are used for modeling interactions among a large population of players.
-It takes the form of a forward-backward coupled system composed of a Hamilton-Jacobi-Bellman equation and a Kolmogorov equation. fake modif
+It takes the form of a forward-backward coupled system composed of a Hamilton-Jacobi-Bellman equation and a Kolmogorov equation.